awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

                 apply plugin: 'com.google.gms.google-services'

          #.
 Add the following to your project level :file:`build.gradle`.
-Make sure that you have the `google` repository specified as well:
+Make sure that you specify the `google` repository:

             .. code-block:: none